Skip to content

 ## TypeScript Type Safety

-2. Prefer `interface` for object shapes; use `type` for unions and intersections
+2. Prefer `interface` for object shapes and `type` for unions, intersections, and mapped types.

-3. Use discriminated unions for state machines and tagged types
+3. Use discriminated unions for state machines and tagged variants.

-4. Use `as const` assertions to preserve literal types
+4. Use `as const` and `satisfies` to preserve literal inference without unsafe assertions.

-5. Avoid type assertions (`as`); prefer type guards and `satisfies`
+5. Avoid type assertions (`as`); prefer type guards, assertion functions, and schema validation at boundaries.

-8. See `references/typescript-patterns.md` for discriminated union and utility type patterns
+8. See `references/typescript-patterns.md` for TSConfig, module-resolution, and narrowing patterns.

 ## Critical Rules